BleedingXiko/GhostHub/README.md

 - **Video Loading**: Very large video files may take a moment to buffer before playing smoothly.
 - **Rapid Navigation**: Extremely rapid scrolling through videos (especially on mobile) may occasionally cause temporary UI glitches.
 Simply pause for a moment to allow the app to catch up.
 In rare cases, you may need to close and reopen the site.
-- **Large Media Folders: Directories with more than ~500 files may experience slowdowns, as os.listdir() is used for file scanning.
+- **Large Media Folders**: Directories with more than ~500 files may experience slowdowns, as os.listdir() is used for file scanning.
 Optimization is planned.
-- **Sync Button Glitch: Enabling sync mode while actively viewing a category can cause the category view to glitch.Enable sync mode before entering a category or after backing out to the category view.
+- **Sync Button Glitch**: Enabling sync mode while actively viewing a category can cause the category view to glitch.Enable sync mode before entering a category or after backing out to the category view.
 A fix is on the roadmap.

 ## 💬 Final Notes